Foreign relations of Russia since the Russian invasion of Ukraine: Artsakh (Note: Artsakh (or the Nagorno-Karabakh Republic) was a self-proclaimed breakaway state in the South Caucasus, whose territory is internationally recognised as part of Azerbaijan. The territory's existence came to an end on 31 December 2023.)

 President of Artsakh Arayik Harutyunyan welcomed Russia's declaration of the independence of the Donetsk and Luhansk People's Republics.
 The Artsakh government sent 14 tons of humanitarian aid to the residents of the Kyiv and Zaporizhzhia regions.

 Azerbaijan

+The government of Azerbaijan has taken a relatively neutral position on the conflict, and maintained cooperation with both Moscow and Kyiv owing to its security, political, and economic ties and dependence on regional players.

-Azerbaijan President Ilham Aliyev expressed his support for territorial integrity of Ukraine, and urged his Ukrainian counterparts to "never to agree to the violation of your territorial integrity".
+Azerbaijan President Ilham Aliyev has previously expressed his support for territorial integrity of Ukraine, and urged his Ukrainian counterparts to "never to agree to the violation of your territorial integrity".
 He offered to organize talks between Ukraine and Russia, instructed Azerbaijan's State Oil Company SOCAR to provide free fuel to Ukraine's ambulances and State Emergency Service and sent humanitarian aid to Ukraine.

-The government of Azerbaijan took a neutral position on the conflict, and maintained cooperation with both Moscow and Kyiv.

-Russia and Azerbaijan a joint wide-ranging political-military agreement.
+Before the war, Russia and Azerbaijan signed a joint wide-ranging political-military agreement which President Aliyev described as bringing "relations to the level of an alliance", and the two countries later entered into a new intelligence-sharing agreement.
+However, relations between the two countries have since declined significantly, and have been described as "probably their worst crisis since Azerbaijan gained independence in 1991", following the Russian downing of passenger plane Flight 8243, as well as tensions over the Azerbaijani-Armenian border and other tensions.

+In April 2026, Ukrainian President Zelensky visited Azerbaijan where he signed agreements with President Aliyev on enhanced co-operation between the two countries, including in the areas of the defence-industry, regional security, and the energy sector.